-Joseph Hopkins Twichell was born in Southington, Connecticut in 1838.
-He graduated from Yale University in 1859 and moved to New york City to attend Union Theological Seminary.
-Before becoming ordained, the Civil War broke out.
-Twichell was strongly pro-abolition and felt a calling to serve in the war, thus, he enlisted as a chaplain.
-In July of 1861, Twichell and the rest of his brigade were given orders to begin their service in Washington, DC as the 71st New York State Volunteers.
+Joseph Twichell graduated from Yale University in 1859.
+He moved to New York to attend Union Theological Seminary.
+Before being ordained, the Civil War broke out.
+Twichell felt a calling to serve, thus, he enlisted as a chaplain.

-Following his service in the Civil War, Twichell finished seminary in Andover, Massachusetts.
-In 1865, he married Harmony Cushman and was installed as the first pastor at Asylum Hill Congregational Church where he stayed for 47 years.
-Twichell and his wife purchased a home in the Nook Farm community.
+Following his war service, Twichell finished seminary in Andover, Massachusetts.
+In 1865, he was installed as the first pastor at Asylum Hill Congregational Church in Hartford where he stayed for 47 years.

 In 1870, Twichell performed the marriage ceremony for Twain and his beloved Olivia.
-He officiated at the funerals of three of the couple’s four children and returned from a trip to be at Suzy Clemens’ side when she died.
+He officiated at the funerals of three of the couple’s four children.
+He returned from a trip to be at Suzy Clemens’ side when she died.
 He officiated at Olivia’s funeral in 1904 and, most painfully, at Twain’s in 1910.